metal-toolbox/architecture/messaging.md

 The [`Serverservice`](https://github.com/metal-toolbox/hollow-serverservice) server inventory publishes events for new `server` objects created.
 These events are received by the [`Condition Orchestrator`](https://github.com/metal-toolbox/conditionorc/tree/mvp) and forwarded to controllers.

+The subjects defined below are the defaults, they can be changed or configured differently in practice.

 | service                | role       | subject                                   |
 |------------------------|------------|-------------------------------------------|